Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 Then, in a matter of minutes, our lives changed forever and only fading memories of our favorite places remain.

-And these Alaska 1964 earthquake pictures are a jolting reminder.
+And these 1964 Alaska earthquake pictures are a jolting reminder.

 photo by Ed Rosek